YevinDong/-eft-web3/README.md

     web.on('login' | 'init' | 'logout' | 'networkChanged' | 'accountChanged' | 'chainChanged',hookFn)
     web.off('login' | 'init' | 'logout' | 'networkChanged' | 'accountChanged' | 'chainChanged',hookFn)
 ```

+## Vote

+## BigNumber

+> BigNumber is a shortcut to the "@ethersproject/bignumber" file and does not rework the original library